42-Short/rust/subjects/module-02.md

 * Once a pizza has been ordered, it takes two days before the cook start working on it.
 * Making a pizza takes roughly 5 days.
 * Once the pizza is ready, the only delivery man must pick it up.
 It takes 3 days on average.
-* Delivering the pizza always take a whole week.
+* Delivering the pizza always takes a whole week.

 Define the following type: